Laura-Gold/Elevvo-pathways-data-analytics-internship/Task2_Customer_Segmentation_Using_RFM_Analysis/README.md

-🧩 Customer Segmentation Using RFM Analysis

-This project applies RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior using the Online Retail Dataset.
-The goal is to help businesses understand customer value, improve retention strategies, and design targeted marketing campaigns.

-📊 Project Overview

-RFM analysis is a proven customer segmentation technique that evaluates how recently and how often customers purchase, and how much they spend.

-In this project, I used Python to:

--Analyze customer transactions.

--Compute Recency, Frequency, and Monetary scores.

--Assign customers into meaningful segments.

--Visualize the results to identify behavioral patterns.

-🧠 Methodology

-1. Data Preparation

--Loaded and cleaned the Online Retail Dataset containing:
-InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country.

--Removed missing CustomerID values and cancelled transactions.

--Created a TotalPrice column (Quantity × UnitPrice).

-2. RFM Metric Calculation

-For each customer:

--Recency: Days since last purchase

--Frequency: Number of transactions made

--Monetary: Total amount spent

-3. Scoring and Segmentation

--Assigned scores (1–5) for each RFM metric using quantiles.

--Combined scores into an overall RFM score.

--Grouped customers into segments such as:

-~Champions

-~Loyal Customers

-~At Risk

-~Hibernating

-~Lost Customers

-4. Visualization

-Used Matplotlib and Seaborn to create:

--RFM heatmaps showing segment distribution.

--Bar charts comparing customer groups by value and engagement.

-🧰 Tools & Libraries

--Python 3

--Pandas – data manipulation

--NumPy – numerical computation

--Matplotlib / Seaborn – visualization

--Scikit-learn – clustering and scaling

-💡 Key Insights

--High-value customers (Champions) drive the majority of revenue.

--A significant portion of customers are inactive or hibernating, indicating potential re-engagement opportunities.

--Frequency and Recency patterns show clear potential for personalized marketing.

-🎯 Marketing Recommendations

-## 💡 Step 7: Marketing Recommendations by Segment
+**Customer Segmentation with RFM Analysis**

+This project uses the Online Retail Dataset to segment customers based on their purchasing behavior using Recency, Frequency, and Monetary (RFM) analysis.
+The goal is to help businesses identify high-value customers, re-engage inactive ones, and personalize marketing strategies.

+**What I Did**

+Using Python, I:

+Cleaned and prepared transaction data

+Calculated Recency, Frequency, and Monetary values per customer

+Scored and grouped customers into segments

+Visualized patterns and insights

+**Segmentation Method**

+**RFM Metrics**

+Recency → Days since last purchase

+Frequency → Number of transactions

+Monetary → Total spend

+**Scoring & Segments**
+Customers were assigned quantile-based scores (1–5) and grouped into key segments:

+Champions

+Loyal Customers

+At Risk

+Hibernating / Lost

+New Customers

+**Visuals & Insights**

+Visuals include:

+Segment heatmaps

+Bar charts by value and engagement

+**Key findings:**

+A small segment (Champions) drives most revenue

+Many customers are inactive and can be re-engaged

+Behavioral patterns support targeted marketing

+# Marketing Recommendations by Segment
 This recommendation contains the segment, description and suggested actions respectively.

 -**Champions** | High spenders, frequent, recent buyers | Reward loyalty, VIP offers |